Jerzy Engel Jr.: Sentencing for involvement in match-fixing

 In December 2013, the District Court in Kielce found him guilty of rigging matches in favor of Korona Kielce during the 2003–04 season.
 Engel Jr. received an 18-month suspended sentence and a three-year probation period, along with a ban from professional football activities.
 Despite his continued denials the court ruled that he played a key role in the corruption scheme, facilitating bribes between coaches and referees.
 The verdict was not final, and he continued his coaching career until the court's decision.
 Investigators subsequently requested the suspension of his coaching license.

 Return

 Engel Jr. made a comeback to football after the four-year ban in January 2021, when he regained his coaching license. and was subsequently hired by Mazowsze Grójec.
 However his tenure was unsuccessful as the club was relegated from the fifth tier.

 After a subsequent stint at KS Warka, he returned to Mazowsze once more on 1 December 2022.

+On 1 July 2025, Engel was appointed sporting director of sixth tier side Narew Ostrołęka.